-- We use a wide range of technology.
-This includes access to: - Computers, laptops, tablets and other digital devices - Internet which may include search engines and educational websites - o Email - Games consoles and other games-based technologies - Digital cameras and video cameras - All devices will be used in accordance with our Acceptable Use Policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The schoolwill use age-appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community, e.g. SWGfL Swiggle, Dorling Kindersley find out, Google Safe Search or CBBC safe search. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability. - $\circ~$ Early Years Foundation Stage and Key Stage 1 - Access to the internet will be by adult demonstration, with occasional directly supervised access to specific and approved online materials, which supports the learning outcomes planned for the learners age and ability. - Key Stage 2 - Learners will use age-appropriate search engines and online tools. - Learners will be directed by the teacher to online materials and resources which support the learning outcomes planned for the pupils' age and ability.
+We use a wide range of technology.
+This includes access to:

+- Computers, laptops, tablets and other digital devices - $\circ$ $\;$ Internet which may include search engines and educational websites $\;$ - Learning platform/intranet - o Email - Games consoles and other games-based technologies - $\circ$ Digital cameras, web cams and video cameras - All devices will be used in accordance with our Acceptable Use Policies and with appropriate safety and security measures in place.

+- Mobile device management software is be used and access recorded through Smoothwall. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The setting will use age-appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community. - Settings should list search tools suggested for staff and pupils to use.
+Examples could include SWGfL Swiggle, Dorling Kindersley find out and Google Safe Search. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability. - $\circ~$ Early Years Foundation Stage and Key Stage 1 - Access to the internet will be by adult demonstration, with occasional directly supervised access to specific and approved online materials, which supports the learning outcomes planned for the learners age and ability. - Key Stage 2 - Learners will use age-appropriate search engines and online tools. - Learners will be directed by the teacher to online materials and resources which support the learning outcomes planned for the pupils' age and ability.